 What are the Similarities Between Androgen and Estrogen?

-● Androgen and estrogen are both steroid hormones.
+● Androgen and estrogen both constitute steroid hormones.

-● The signal transduction pathways of androgen and estrogen hormones both involve binding to the hormone response element of DNA via the formation of the hormone-receptor complex.
+● The signal transduction mechanisms of androgen and estrogen share commonality in involving hormone binding to DNA hormone response elements through formation of hormone-receptor complexes.

 What is the Difference Between Androgen and Estrogen?